kyma-project/kyma/docs/compass/03-01-provisioner-details.md

 The Runtime Provisioner also allows you to [clean up Runtime data](#tutorials-clean-up-runtime-data).
 This operation removes the data for a given Runtime from the database and frees up the Runtime ID for reuse.
 It is useful when your cluster has died or when the operation of deprovisioning has failed.

-> **CAUTION:** The operation of cleaning up Runtime data does not trigger Runtime deprovisioning and the cluster might still exist after running it.
+> **CAUTION:** Cleaning up Runtime data does not trigger Runtime deprovisioning and the cluster might still exist after the cleanup.

 The Runtime Provisioner exposes an API to manage cluster provisioning, installation, and deprovisioning.